 - The SoN requires students to gain a range of practice experiences including the some weekends and night shifts.

 - The SoN expects students to be in full/time engagement in the program and work all shifts arranged.

 - The SoN expects students to be assessed by a variety of teachers, and will normally avoid placing students with the same practice instructor in multiple placements whenever possible.

 - Students are responsible and accountable for finding their own means of transport for practice placements.

-- As a requirement of UBC Okanagan's School of Nursing, students are required to pay $30.00 each year they are in the program as part of the School of Nursing's Fit Test Program.
-Exemption will be considered for students who provide proof of a current fit test done through a health care employer.
+- All students are part of the School of Nursing's Fit Test Program.
 This program provides an N95 Respirator Fit Test, by a certified fit-tester.
 Fit testing will occur for all students who are assigned to either a practice experience or a client/patient who has become compromised due to an airborne illness.
 Each fit test is valid for a period of 365 days and students will re-fit-tested on an as needed basis.

 - Teachers (in consultation with the Practice Placement Coordinator) are responsible and accountable for selecting the best practice placement possible, and providing teacher support to best meet student learning needs.
 Teachers are therefore the final decision-makers regarding student placements.

 - Practice placements will be assigned early in the course.
 If an individual student wishes to request a change in their placement, s/he should speak first with the Practice Placement Coordinator who, in consultation with the teacher, will determine whether rearrangements are possible.
 Students are reminded that teachers, in considering a student's individual learning needs and practical limitations may not agree to requested placement changes, and will make the final decisions on placements.